Mohan0006/Engage22-FaceRecognition/README.md

 4. open this link in your web browser http://127.0.0.1:8000/
 5. now you can upload the image and can get the results Note : A face is recognised only if face detection score is greatear than 0.7 and identified only if face score is greater than 0.44.
 I had kept these constraints for better results.
 So uploading the good quality images is suggested for better results.

-The Web app can only recognise the loyal cusotmners (i.e., the machine learning model is trained over the data set consisting of images of loyal customer) and it name them for remaining people it showns unknown.
+The Web app can only recognise loyal or repeat customers (i.e., the machine learning model is trained over the data set consisting of images of loyal customers), and for the remaining people, it shows their status as unknown.
-Those loyal customers are : ( I had assumed and created a data set and trained ML model)
+Those loyal customers are: (I had assumed, created a data set, and trained an ML model.)
 George W Bush,
 Sachin Tendulkar,
 James Anderson,